TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

    <b>Tags</b>: <f:for each="{tags}" as="tag">{tag}</f:for>

-Inside the existing template the snippet can now be replaced with a ViewHelper to render the Partial::
+Inside the existing Template the snippet can now be replaced with a ViewHelper to render the Partial::

    {f:render(partial: 'Tags', arguments: {